 Considered to be one of the most pristine beaches in the country, the Coronado Municipal Beach offers visitors wide stretches of sand, shimmering waters and a relaxing day enjoying the perfect San Diego weather.
 There’s even a dog-friendly section on the north end and it’s also where surfers love to hang and catch waves.

 Yes, it’s inside Balboa Park – but worth mentioning on its own because it’s just that great.
 The San Diego Zoo is home to thousands of animals in hundreds of different species and offers guests hours of interactive fun and discovery.
-Spread out over 100 acres of lush landscaping, the San Diego Zoo is world-famous for its natural habitats that are home to tigers, lions, pandas, polar bears, gorillas, elephants, giraffes and much more.
+Spread out over 100 acres of lush landscaping, the San Diego Zoo is world-famous for its natural habitats that are home to tigers, lions, polar bears, gorillas, elephants, giraffes and much more.

 Located on the southern end of Point Loma, Cabrillo National Monument is a celebration of the landing of Juan Rodriguez Cabrillo, the Portuguese explorer who sailed into what would later become the west coast in 1542.
 Tour the charming Old Point Loma Lighthouse, check out the tide pools and catch the striking views of San Diego.